cloudera/hue/docs/user-guide/user-guide.md

 **2. Query your data**

-When you found your data, the Editor’s autocomplete is extremely powerful as they support 90-100% of the language syntax and will highlight any syntax or logical error.
+When you found your data, the Editor's autocomplete is extremely powerful as they support 90-100% of the language syntax and will highlight any syntax or logical error.
 The right assistant provides quick previews of the datasets, which columns or JOINs are popular and recommendations on how to type optimized queries.
 After the querying, refine your results before exporting to S3/HDFS/ADLS or downloaded as CSV/Excel.

 ** 4 applications**

-* Editor: The goal of Hue’s Editor is to make data querying easy and productive.
+* Editor: The goal of Hue's Editor is to make data querying easy and productive.
 It focuses on SQL but also supports job submissions.
 It comes with an intelligent autocomplete, search & tagging of data and query assistance.
-* Browsers: Hue’s Browsers let you easily search, glance and perform actions on data or jobs in Cloud or on premise clusters.
+* Browsers: Hue's Browsers let you easily search, glance and perform actions on data or jobs in Cloud or on premise clusters.
 * Dashboard: Dashboards are an interactive way to explore your data quickly and easily.
 No programming is required and the analysis is done by drag & drops and clicks.
 * Scheduler: The application lets you build workflows and then schedule them to run regularly automatically.
 A monitoring interface shows the progress, logs and allow actions like pausing or stopping jobs.